Sharing Hardware Components

 Note: The HW_ prefix is removed in the target folder name.

-If you plan to share changes you make to this code, it is wise to first fork the repository and then clone the fork (see below).
+If you plan to share changes you make to this code, it is wise to first fork the repository and then clone the forked version (see below).

 Updating Already Published Plug-ins